 Indirect effects will also be minimal, but are expected to be positive over the long term.
 Headboat operators, along with many others in the recreational sector, support improving the collection of landings data for timelier quota monitoring.
 The lag time in data collection and analysis of recreational landings is currently inadequate for monitoring quotas in-season.
 The more frequent the electronic reports are required to be submitted, the closer we can get to obtaining 'real time' data.
 However, only headboats are participating in the mandatory headboat survey and corresponding electronic reporting system.
 Thus, although the greatest indirect benefits would be expected from the most frequent reporting time frame (Alternative 3, daily reporting), these benefits would not be realized until comparable data reporting systems are implemented for the rest of the recreational sector.
-For example, a program for electronic reporting by charter boats is under development.
-Nevertheless, it is a preliminary step toward achieving the goal of real time landings monitoring for the recreational sector.
+For example, a program for electronic reporting toward achieving the goal of real time landings monitoring for the recreational sector.